Here you can read about 30 best teas for your health. Black tea, green tea, white tea and many more. Individual health benefits are mentioned too.

 - Antiaging properties – Free radicals result in damage to a variety of organs, including your skin.
 They contribute to accelerating the aging process.
 White tea has polyphenols, which help to neutralize free radicals.

-- Oral Health – Tannins, flavonoids, and polyphenols can also prevent the growth of bacteria which results in the formation of plaque.
+- Oral Health – One of the best teas for oral health.
+Tannins, flavonoids, and polyphenols can also prevent the growth of bacteria which results in the formation of plaque.
 White tea also contains fluoride, which is effective in the reduction of cavities, and tooth decay.

 - Youthful skin – White tea can help to maintain youthful skin.
 Its antioxidant properties can assist in the quick recovery and repair of damaged skin, and is beneficial to protect skin against UV rays.